jcalvarezj/ed-arch-poc-redis/consumer/README.md

 Run with `uvicorn main:app --port <port number>` after activating virtual environment (using venv with the `requirements.txt` dependencies file)

-Optionally, the `SERVICE_NAME` environment variable can be set to specify the consumer's name, for multiple consumer execution
+Optionally, the `SERVICE_NAME` environment variable can be set to specify the consumer's name for multiple consumer execution